Sekororo

 Climbing route guide

-There is no official climbing or hiking guide – hiking guides and/or porters can be hired from the village.
+There is no official climbing or hiking guide.
+Hiking guides and/or porters can be hired from the village.
 The kloofing at Sekororo consists of a series of seven pools and waterfalls or slides.
-The first couple of slides are fairly easy, but after the second slide it becomes difficult to get out of the kloof without some climbing.
+The first few slides are fairly easy, but after the second slide it becomes difficult to get out of the kloof without some climbing.
 No particular skill is required for the kloofing, other than some nerve occasionally.
 One of the slides is convoluted and twisted and must be abseiled, so climbing equipment – harnesses, slings and ropes – are needed.

 The area has many cliff faces suitable for trad climbing, though there’s no official route guide.